 Ed Note: Today on the Headhunters Blog we have a guest writer.
-A good friend of ours Mark wrote this a month ago.
-I was keeping it in the vault for the right time.
+A good friend of ours Mark wrote this 5 years ago.
+A re-post today as I find this a good read.
+Thanks Mark!
 That day is today.
-Mark attended the Headhunters Advanced Fly Fishing School this past October.
 Mark is a great angler that fishes, a bunch!
 You gotta fish a bundle to be good.
 And Mark is.

 Thanks Mark for scribing this article about Mother Mo.
-Enjoy the hump day article on the Headhunters Blog.
+Enjoy the beginning of November article on the Headhunters Blog.

 Falling in love – with a river.